smwal/all-blue-dev/README.md

    - Open your browser and navigate to https://localhost:3000.
    - Click the "Log in with Clever" button to start the authentication flow.
    - Testing the App
-   - When prompted with the School Picker, enter your #DEMO district's Clever ID, which you can find in the Clever App Dashboard
+   - When prompted with the School Picker, enter the #DEMO All Blue (dev) district's Clever ID, 63e42be9ea7d85c10c19ebe5
    - Log in with Clever Passwords:
       - Example student:
-      - Username: 243615677
+         - Username + Password: 243615677
+      - Example teacher:
-      - Password: 243615677
+         - Username + Password: 341754

 5. **After successful authentication:**